isomerpages/moe-eunoiajc/_subjects/Literature in English.md

 *   Harold Pinter: _The Caretaker_ (Faber)
 *   Sylvia Plath: _Ariel_ (Faber)

+The college is offering the following papers and texts for the academic course of 2024-2025:

+**Paper One: Reading Literature**

+*   Charlotte Brontë: _Jane Eyre_ (Penguin)
+*   William Shakespeare: _The Winter's Tale_ (New Cambridge)

+**Paper Two: Reading Literature _featuring_ the English Romantic Period (1785–1832)**

+*   Henrik Ibsen: _An Enemy of the People_ (Oxford World's Classics)
+*   John Keats: selection of poems (Penguin)
+*   Percy Bysshe Shelley: selection of poems (Penguin)

 #### **Our Enrichment**

 In EJC, words leap off the page onto the stage.
-With our Eunoia Writer-in-Residence programme, you can encounter and pursue creative writing and performance first-hand.
-Set the rhythm at our own poetry slam competitions, have your work featured in our in-house literary publication or literally bring your texts into the spotlight at our annual literary festival.
+With our Drama programme, we will encounter and pursue dramatic writing, performance and production first-hand.
+We bring our texts into the spotlight at our annual Literature Festival.
 When we say Literature is life, we really mean it.

 #### **Syllabus Documents**